Therapy for Actors, Artists, Musicians, Writers, Creatives, and Entertainment Industry Professionals

 Time mismanagement and procrastination

-Toxic work environments and narcissistic abuse
+Workplace harassment, toxic work environments, and narcissistic abuse

-Financial struggles and inconsistent income
+Financial struggles and inconsistent income aka “feast or famine”

 Relationship struggles